triskal777/TYPO3CMS-Guide-Extbase/Documentation/Extbase/FirstExtbaseExtension.rst

 You can now drag a line from the category property of the model *Product* to the model *Category*

+Finally, save your extension by clicking on the Save-Button in the Footer of the Page.

 .. figure:: Images/Domainmodelling.jpg
    :alt: Domainmodelling
    :width: 700